HenzelBartlomiej/kaggle_datasets/README.md

 ### 2) The code is run from kaggle_ex_notebook.py which needs to be imported to the Databricks workspace.
 kaggle_ex_notebook imports the code from https://pypi.org/project/kagglebh/1.0.0/

+It uses 3 parameters:
+KAGGLE_FILE_PATH - path to kaggle dataset
+KAGGLE_FILE_NAME - name of the file in the kaggle dataset TARGET_PATH_BASE - target path in dbfs
+Parameters are entered as Databricks widgets.

 ################################### </br>
 This module contains 3 functions:
   - function to authenticate kaggle api: </br>